Asgari-research/mof-adsorption-learnability/README.md

 The current plotting package uses saved panel/table values only.
 It does not refit machine-learning models, recompute shortlist membership, reconstruct raw adsorption observations, or recalculate external-domain neighbors.

-## Regenerating current figures in WSL2
+## Regenerating current figures in Ubuntu

 The plotting workflow uses the Python environment already active in the shell.
 It does not create or activate a new Conda environment or venv.